* NOTE: Seabrook poker room has been sold and is under new management. Please see our updated review of the Brook at Seabrook Park *

 Seabrook hosts more tournament than cash action.
-A few cash tables are usually going in the late afternoon and evening on weekends.
-However, the cash game volume pales in comparison to Hampton Falls every day of the week.
+A couple of cash tables are usually going in the late afternoon and evening on weekends.
+However, the cash game volume pales in comparison to Chasers and Hampton Falls just up the road every day of the week.
 As I write this on a Tuesday evening, there is 1 table running at Seabrook with no waiting list while Hampton Falls has 5 tables and waiting lists for both $1/$2 NL and $2/$4 limit games.

 The Times, They Are a-Changin’

 In addition to poker and table games, Seabook hosts simulcast racing.
 Go there on a Triple Crown event afternoon, and you’ll wade through hundreds of eager folks playing the ponies.
 Rockingham Park in Salem, which also hosted poker and simulcast racing, closed in 2016.
 Seabrook then became the only option for those who want to bet the ponies or dogs in the state.